SamyBencherif/Destination/README.md

-# 3gw
+# Destination

-3gw is a game programming environment that supplies several essentials in one place while emphasizing leanness and procedural generation.
+Destination is a game programming environment that supplies several essentials in one place while emphasizing leanness and procedural generation.

+It is a fork of [3gw](https://github.com/samybencherif/3gw).

 <img src="https://github.com/SamyBencherif/3gw/assets/10871454/4d2799df-9867-4baf-88cd-fefbe871b36b" width=300 />